Dimension bound for doubly badly approximable affine forms: Constructing measure with entropy lower bound

-\subsection{Constructing measure with entropy lower bound}
+\section{Constructing measure with entropy lower bound}

-In this subsection, we construct an $a_t$-invariant measure on $Y$ with a lower bound on the entropy.
+In this subsection, we construct an $a_t$-invariant measure on $Y$ with a lower bound on the relative entropy.

 We will use entropy contribution for the subgroup $U$, with respect to the Borel $\sig$-algebra $\cB_Y^U$ generated by the collection of $U$-invariant Borel sets in $Y$.
-For any countable partition $\cP$ of $Y$, $H_\mu(\cP|\cB_Y^U)$ will denote the relative entropy of $\cP$ with respect to the $\sigma$-algebra $\cB_Y^U$.
-Also denote by $h_\mu(a|\cB_Y^U)$ the relative entropy of the transformation $a$ for $\mu$.
 Before constructing the desired measure, we recall the following theorem about escape of mass. \begin{thm}[KKLM, Remark 2.1] For any $x\in X$, the set

 has Hausdorff dimension at most $mn-\frac{\del(m+n)}{mn}$. \end{thm}

 \begin{rem} For the definition of escape of mass, we follow the definition of singularity on average in \cite{DFSU}, Section 1.4. \cite{KKLM} uses $\lim$ instead of $\liminf$ for the definition of escape of mass. \end{rem}